MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 |Client platform requirements  <br/> |For a mail app to run on the Outlook rich client, Outlook 2013 and Internet Explorer 9, or a later version of these applications, must be installed on the local computer.  <br/> |
 |Métodos de implantação  <br/> |You can publish mail apps to the Office Store or to an Exchange catalog that makes the app available to users on that Exchange Server.
 Administrators or users can then choose to install a mail app from the Office Store or Exchange catalog, by using either the Exchange Admin Center (EAC) or by running remote Windows PowerShell cmdlets.
 You can access the EAC from the Outlook Backstage view or Outlook Web App, or by directly signing into the EAC for your mailbox.  <br/> Para obter mais informações, consulte [Implantar e instalar suplementos do Outlook para teste](https://msdn.microsoft.com/library/d6eea4c4-bb21-4f24-bcba-1eccbb4e12dd%28Office.15%29.aspx).  <br/> |
 |Deployment notes  <br/> |Once you install a mail app on Outlook or Outlook Web App, the mail app is available for that mailbox on both Outlook clients.  <br/> |

-### <a name="objective-evaluation-criteria-for-the-object-model-and-pia"></a>Objective evaluation criteria for the object model and PIA
 <a name="OLSelectAPI_ObjectiveEvalCritApps"> </a>

+### <a name="objective-evaluation-criteria-for-the-object-model-and-pia"></a>Critérios de avaliação objetiva para o modelo de objeto e PIA

 Solutions that run on the client computer can use the Outlook object model or PIA to programmatically access Outlook items, such as contacts, messages, calendar items, meeting requests, and tasks.
 Unlike MAPI, the Outlook object model and PIA can provide event notifications for Outlook user-interface changes, such as changing the current folder or displaying an Outlook inspector.